sagarkunder/3-Stage-Motor-Driven-Compressor-Control-System-for-Natural-Gas-using-LabVIEW/README.md

 This project was developed as part of Virtual Instrumentation course at ESIGELEC, France.

 <b>Project by:</b>
-Yashmitha Yaduraj Salian
+Yashmitha Yaduraj Salian,
-Deepak Pai Karkala
+Deepak Pai Karkala,
-Sagar Kunder
+and Sagar Kunder

 <b>Human Machine Interface:</b> <i>(Click on the image for the larger view)</i>